v1.10.90-0e025b8

 Hex Proxies Reputation Advantage

 Our ISP proxies are dedicated — each IP is assigned to one user.
 No shared usage means no reputation contamination.
 Our residential pool of thousands of IPs provides fresh addresses on every rotation.
-With 50 billion requests per week across our infrastructure, we actively monitor and maintain IP health across our entire network.
+We actively monitor and maintain IP health across our entire network on top of multi-Gbps capacity.

 Tips